veroena/f-online-pokemon-veroena/README.md

 ```

 ## Thank you!
 Thank you for stopping by and checking this project!
-If you have ideas on how to improve, don't hesitate to contact me through the issues :)
+If you have ideas on how to improve it, don't hesitate to contact me through the issues :)